Exlint/dashboard/README.md

 When you want look at the backend OpenAPI (Swagger), you need to run the cluster.
 Then, you can browse to `http://localhost:3000/api` (replace the port if you use other port)

-## Cli backend OpenAPI
+## CLI backend OpenAPI

-When you want look at the cli backend OpenAPI (Swagger), you need to run the application in development mode.
+When you want look at the CLI backend OpenAPI (Swagger), you need to run the application in development mode.
 Then, you can browse to `http://localhost:4000/api` (replace the port if you use other port)